nithya2kp/FastAPI-Product-Management/README.md

 # FastAPI-Product-Management
 **This is a FastAPI-based backend application that provides:**

--Excel files to compute cumulative count of product views by Parent Org and individual Brands.
+-  Excel files to compute cumulative count of product views by Parent Org and individual Brands.
--Fetch SKU information of a given product using product id therby hitting an external API
+-  Fetch SKU information of a given product using product id therby hitting an external API